Sunday, January 24, 2010

 By trying to make a statement or by trying to show some gentlemanly gesture what Danuna has let out is the Sarath F's ownership in HICORP.

 UNP Badulla District MP Lakshman Seneviratne said that the Opposition had received information that some Ministers of the government would be tabling some forged documents to sling mud at General Fonseka.
 "The question we have is why the government failed to bring them up earlier, while Fonseka was in their camp.
 We, too, have found all the relevant documents.
-The Hicorp International is a company registered in USA," he said.
+The Hicorp International is a company registered in USA," he said."There is a Lankan company by the name Hicorp Private Ltd. These two companies are not connected.
+Why you did not produce these documents to the CID?"
+[Source: The Island]

 However my son had no direct connection with the company and despite submitting tenders it never won any contracts.
 Hicorp of the USA was registered in Oaklahoma and my son was a point of contact for the company though he was not involved in founding it.
 The company needed a US address and Danuna’s was provided as a contact address, that was the extent of his involvement.